cyphersx/sentence-editor/README.md

 # SentenceEditor

-An editor to manage sentences and edit it's elements.
+An editor to manage sentences and edit particular elements.

 **Used Frameworks:**
 - UIkit (http://www.getuikit.com) for styling the ui.